benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 @end;
 {% endhighlight %}

 Notice that generated Obj-C classes inherit from the `KotlinIos2Base` super class, which itself inherits from `NSObject`.
 Generated classes are prefixed with a prefix that is derived from the framework name, in this case “KotlinIos2”.
-"Attributes" are used to ensure this prefix is omitted from Swift, and that methods and initialziers look and behave natively to Swift language conventions.
+"Attributes" are used to ensure this prefix is omitted from Swift, and that methods and initializers look and behave natively to Swift language conventions.

 ### Inheritance